 Kitchen Design Mistake Four: Buying appliances on good looks alone

 My own dishwasher is too dinky for my dinner plates (I didn’t measure them before I bought them) and a freezer that can only just squeeze in a small amount of shopping.
 I can’t stress enough that gorgeous appliances must also suit your lifestyle.
 So, when you’re buying a fridge freezer, think about the division of space for fresh and frozen food – especially relevant in American-style models that don’t always come with a large frozen section.

 Similarly, invest in an extractor that’s powerful enough to whisk away steam and smells from the room.
 You’ll need to work out how many cubic metres your kitchen is (multiply the room’s length x width x height to get the capacity, then multiply by how often you want the air changing per hour) then buy a model that can extract that much (e.g. 540m3/hr).
 You’ll need to think about how close your extractor should be to your hob and how wide it needs to be to extract efficiently (both can vary by the hob’s fuel type).
 This Silla hood by Blanco by Gutmann has a high extraction rate of 1200m3/hr, LED lighting and an edgeless body for easy cleaning.

 Image Source: Blanco UK

-Planning to change the design of your kitchen but not sure where to start ?
-Why don’t you post your question on our Ask an expert section and get professional advice from kitchen specialists?
-If you already know what you want doing, post a job for free and up to 3 local kitchen fitters will provide you with quotes.
+Planning to change the design of your kitchen but not sure where to start?
+Post your question on our Ask an expert forum and get professional advice from kitchen specialists in the UK.